Bake + Book: The Devilish Pumpkin Bar

 Baking School: French Classics

-recently went through a French classics baking tear — there is nothing quite like jumping off the deep end when learning how to work with pâte à choux, it is for reals.
-I don’t think I ever imagined that I could create these delicate desserts — but somehow with enough, eggs flour, butter and heavy cream …
+There is nothing quite like jumping off the deep end when learning how to work with pâte à choux, it is for reals.
+I don’t think I ever imagined that I could create these delicate desserts — but somehow with enough eggs, flour, butter, and heavy cream …

 Read More